Terraform ECS Fargate Example

 that will copy over our application files, install our dependencies like express

-, and ultimately run our application.
+, and lastly run our application.

 # ./Dockerfile